 Infectious Bronchitis Usually Begins Runny Nose, Sore Throat, Tiredness, and Chilliness

 When bronchitis is intense, fever may be slightly higher at 101 to 102 F (38 to 39 C) and may last for 3 to 5 days, but higher fevers are unusual unless bronchitis is due to flu.
 Airway hyperreactivity, which is a short term narrowing of the airways with restriction or impairment of the amount of air flowing into and out of the lungs, is not uncommon in acute bronchitis.
 The damage of airflow may be activated by common exposures, like inhaling mild irritants (for instance, perfume, strong odors, or exhaust fumes) or chilly air.
 Older folks may have uncommon bronchits symptoms, like confusion or fast respiration, rather than temperature and cough.

-All-Natural Remedies for Bronchial CoughBronovil Cough Relief Set contains soothing homeopathic drops, and natural supplement, developed to help target the source of upper respiratory inflamation.
-Bronovil's ingredients have been used safely for hundreds of years to support healthy lungs and respiratory system, helping in reducing inflammation and support respiratory health.
-Now they are all combined into this special cough formula.
-Lowering inflammation and supporting healing has been proven to ease the pain and flare-ups associated with upper respiratory infections.
+The Best Remedies for CoughBronovil Cough Relief Kit consists of homeopathic drops and all-natural supplement, created to help target the source of upper respiratory inflamation.
+Bronovil's active ingredients have been used safely for many years to support healthy lungs and respiratory system, help reducing inflammation and support respiratory health.
+Now they are all integrated into this unique cough formula.
+Lowering inflammation and supporting healing has been shown to relieve the discomfort and flare-ups related to upper respiratory infections.